oresttokovenko/oresttokovenko.github.io/_posts/2021-12-12-terraform.markdown

 **GCP Terraform Code**

-The following code is for GCP and it provisions a BigQuery table and a Data Lake in a Google Storage bucket
+The following code provisions a BigQuery table and a Data Lake in a Google Storage bucket, with bucket versioning enabled and a lifecycle rule where the bucket resource is deleted after 30 days.

 {% highlight Terraform %}
 terraform {